 What About Cancer Patients?

-Even cancer patients are not immune to the increasing restrictions:
+Even cancer patients were not immune to the increasing restrictions:

 “My father attempted suicide last week because the director of his pain clinic abruptly cut all his pain meds.
 He suffers irreversible chronic cancer pain!”